 The colour of the streamer must be different for the two competitors in the heat.
 Each pilot/pit crew shall be issued with a streamer at the start of the heat by the judge assigned to that competitor.
 A second streamer will be available from this judge when needed.

 4.4.9.
-Method of Starting
+The Heat from Start to Finish